MistUnky/minebase/api.md

 ```

 #### door_toggle
 Opens or closes the door.
 It depends on the current status.
+Returns true on
+success, false otherwise.
 ```lua
 function doors.door_toggle(pos, node, clicker) pos     : Position